Vampire: The Masquerade – Redemption: Plot

-Returning to Prague, Christof finds the Tzimisce in nearby Vyšehrad Castle have been revealed to the humans, who have launched an assault on the structure.
+Returning to Prague, Christof learns that humans are attacking the Tzimisce in nearby Vyšehrad Castle.
 Christof, Wilhem, and Serena infiltrate the castle and find that the powerful, slumbering Vukodlak has enslaved Anezka as a ghoul.
-Anezka rejects Christof and prepares to revive Vukodlak, but the outside assault collapses the castle upon them.
+Anezka rejects Christof and prepares to revive Vukodlak, but the human assault collapses the castle upon them.

 In 1999, the Society of Leopold excavates the site of Vyšehrad Castle; they recover Christof's body and take it to London, where he is awoken by a female voice.
-He learns that the events at Vyšehrad and the resulting human uprising divided the vampires into two sects: the Camarilla who seek to hide from humanity and the Sabbat who seek to regain dominion over it.
-The Society's excavation also enables Vukodlak's followers to recover Vyšehrad.
+He learns that the events at Vyšehrad and resulting human uprising divided the vampires into two sects: the Camarilla—who conceal themselves from humanity—and the Sabbat—who want to regain dominion over it.
+The Society's excavation also enables Vukodlak's followers to reclaim Vyšehrad.
 After escaping, Christof meets Pink, who agrees to help him.
 They learn that the Setite clan has been shipping Vyšehrad contraband to New York City and infiltrate a Setite brothel to gain information.
 They kill the Setite leader Lucretia and recruit Lily, an enslaved prostitute.

 Christof, Pink, and Lily travel to New York City aboard a contraband ship, rescue the Nosferatu Samuel from the Sabbat, and infiltrate a warehouse storing the Vyšehrad contraband.
 There they encounter Wilhem, who is now a Sabbat under Ecaterina following the collapse of their group.
 Wilhem reveals that Pink is an assassin working for Vukodlak.
 Pink escapes and Wilhem rejoins Christof, hoping to reclaim the humanity he has sacrificed during the previous 800 years.
-Together, Christof, Wilhem, Lily, and Samuel discover that Vukodlak is hidden beneath a church within his Cathedral of Flesh and that Anezka is still in his servitude.
-In the cathedral they find that Vukodlak has awoken; he tries to influence Christof by offering him Anezka then revealing that she is completely dependent on Vukodlak's blood and will die without him.
+Together, Christof, Wilhem, Lily, and Samuel learn that Vukodlak is hidden beneath a church within his Cathedral of Flesh and that Anezka is still in his servitude.
+In the cathedral, the group finds that Vukodlak has awoken; he tries to influence Christof by offering him Anezka and then revealing that she is dependent on Vukodlak's blood to survive.
 Christof refuses and Vukodlak drops the group into tunnels beneath the cathedral.
 Christof finds the Wall of Memories, which hold Anezka's memories of the last millennia, showing she continued to hope as Vukodlak found new ways to defile and torment her.
-She eventually sacrificed her innocence to gain Vukodlak's trust, using her position to delay his resurrection over hundreds of years until, with no options left, she prayed for Christof's return.
+She eventually sacrificed her innocence to gain Vukodlak's trust, using her position to delay his resurrection over the centuries until, with no options left, she prayed for Christof's return.
 The group returns to the Cathedral and battles Vukodlak.

 The ending of Redemption varies depending upon the quantity of humanity Christof has retained during the game.
 If the quantity is great, Christof kills Vukodlak, reconciles with Anezka, and turns her into a vampire, sparing her from death.
-If his humanity is moderate, he surrenders to Vukodlak and becomes a ghoul; Vukodlak betrays Christof and forces him to murder Anezka.
+If his humanity is moderate, he surrenders to Vukodlak and is blood bound to him; Vukodlak betrays Christof and forces him to murder Anezka.
 A lesser quantity of humanity results in Christof killing Vukodlak by drinking his blood.
 Greatly empowered, Christof forsakes his humanity, murders Anezka, and revels in his new power.